 FFN Family Funding

-Future For Nature (FFN) has the ambition to create a network of outstanding nature conservationists all around the globe.
-This network is carefully selected and supplemented each year with three new FFN Award winners.
-To increase the support from the Future For Nature Foundation to the growing family of winners, all previous FFN Award winners are eligible to apply for specific types of projects aimed at strengthening the collaboration.
+Future For Nature (FFN) works to create a global network of outstanding nature conservationists.
+The network is growing, with three new FFN Award winners joining the FFN Family (of currently 51 conservationists) each year.
+To increase the support from the Future For Nature Foundation to the growing family of winners, all previous FFN Award winners are eligible to apply for specific types of projects aimed at strengthening collaborations across the network.

 Aims of Future For Nature’s Family Funding